 We define an active customer as a customer that had total aggregate contribution ex-TAC of at least \$5,000 through our platform during the previous twelve months.
 For purposes of this definition, a customer that operates under any of our pricing options that equals or exceeds the aforementioned contribution ex-TAC threshold is considered an active customer.
 Active customers is a key measure used by our management and board of directors to understand and evaluate our operating performance and trends, develop short- and long-term operational plans and make strategic decisions regarding future enhancements to our platform.
 We believe active customers is a useful metric for investors because it allows investors to evaluate the Company's operational performance in the same manner as our management and board of directors.
 Active customers is an operational metric calculated using contribution ex-TAC, a non-GAAP financial measure.
-For a reconciliation of contribution ex-TAC to the most directly comparable financial measure calculated in accordance with GAAP, see "-Average contribution ex-TAC per active customer."
+For the twelve months ended June 30, 2023, our active customer count was 314, compared to 326 active customers for the twelve months ended June 30, 2022.